List of 30 Rock characters: Danny Baker

 Jack "Danny" Baker (Cheyenne Jackson) is hired as a new TGS cast member in the fourth season.
-Danny is originally from Ottawa, and after starring in a movie about Canadian Football, came to New York and became a robotic street performer.
+Danny is originally from Ottawa, and after starring in a movie about Canadian football, came to New York and became a robotic street performer.
 He first appears in the episode "Audition Day" (played by actor/dancer Daniel Genalo).
 On his first day of work (without his silver clothes and makeup), Jack Donaghy renames him "Danny" rather than to have two Jacks.
 Later that day, he accurately speculates to an incredulous Tracy and Jenna that Kenneth could be running the network in the future.

 Danny had a brief fling with his boss, Liz Lemon, which annoyed Jack.
 Ironically, it was Jack's example that inspired Liz to "take her reward" with her employee in the first place.
 Assuming that Danny's real name of Jack is a diminutive of Jon or John, he is in keeping with Liz's tendency to date men who share names with celebrities and fictional characters: Jon Baker, the CHiPs character portrayed by Liz's childhood crush, Larry Wilcox.
 Indeed, Danny was even in-costume as Wilcox/Baker during one of their assignations.
 Jack persuaded Danny to end the affair by telling Danny that he (Jack) was in love with Liz.

 Danny is earnest, good-natured, and a talented singer.
 He defers to Jenna when his singing talent makes her jealous, to the point of deliberately singing badly during a Christmas special so she can step in and shine.
 He mentions that he has a hard time recognizing sarcasm because "Canada has a small Jewish population", and was shocked to discover he was adopted despite his mother being Japanese.
 Danny doesn't appear in much of the sixth season until he returns in the episode "Live from Studio 6H", in which he reveals that he has been locked in a prison in Singapore due to the discovery of a suspicious package he was possessing, which happened to have been given to him by Jenna.
-He makes his final appearance in "There's No I in America", when he asks Liz to help him from getting deported back to Canada, but Liz ignores his problem.
+He makes his final appearance in "There's No I in America", when he asks Liz to help him from being deported back to Canada, but Liz ignores his problem.